digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * If you jumped on a project and they used tabs and you used spaces, what would you do?
 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
+Standars are super important because apps being written in the same language are compiled by different browsers.
+Thanks to standards we avoid creating code that would work in half of browsers or only in one of them.
+Standard creators are: w3c, iso, ansi, unicode consortium, ietf oraz ecma

 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.